wangyubo2000/GENBEN/README.md

 ## Install
 We closely follow guidance from VerilogEval(https://github.com/joshual-xlnx/verilog-eval) and notebook.ipynb
 ## Usage
-### In the first step, you can use DS_get_ask.py to obtain the problem description after adding perturbations; and use get_new_ds.py to obtain the JSONL file of the new perturbed problem description.
+### In the first step, you can use DS_get_ask.py to obtain the problem description after adding disturbances; and use get_new_ds.py to obtain the JSONL file of the new disturbed problem description.
 ```
 python DS_get_ask.py
 python get_new_ds.py